Nov 22, 2019

 Required Applied Behavior Analysis Option Courses (15 units)

-Option in School-Based Family Counseling (73 - 77 units)
+Option in School-Based Family Counseling - Marriage and Family Therapy and School Counseling (73 - 77 units)

 The School-Based Family Counseling Option also contains the Pupil Personnel Services Credential with Advanced Authorization in School Counseling and Child Welfare and Attendance.
 This option is designed to prepare family-systems oriented counselors who are eligible to apply for licensure in California as a Marriage and Family Therapist.
 It meets state requirements for licensure in Marriage and Family Therapy as outlined in the Business and Professions Code, Section 4980.37.
 Students also complete the Pupil Personnel Services Credential with Advanced Authorization in School Counseling and Child Welfare and Attendance Services in addition to the Master’s Degree.

 Required School-Based Family Counseling Option Courses: (36 units)